ntuzxy/learngit/readme.txt

+[TOC]

-Git is a distributed version control system.
+# Git is a distributed version control system.
-Git is a fre software distrubuted under the GPL.
+# Git is a fre software distrubuted under the GPL.
-Git tracks changes of files.
+# Git tracks changes of files.